 European Union (EU) Approved Applications: The following grease compound is recommended for use: PBC Polybutylcuprysil, (or equivalent), which has BASEEFA Health & Safety Executive component approval No. 1051U for use as a jointing compound on flameproof electrical enclosures.
 This is available from General Monitors.

-The neoprene rubber gasket should also be lubricated with Type P80 lubricant available from General Monitors (P/N 610-010).
+The neoprene rubber gasket, if it is found dry should also be lubricated with Type P80 lubricant, available from General Monitors (P/N 610-010).